Personal Loans Sydney

 What are the key features of a personal loan?

-There are generally three main parts to consider in a personal loan: the interest rate, the fees and the loan features.
+There are generally three main factors to consider when taking out a personal loan: the interest rate, the fees, and the loan features.
 We’ll go into each one in a little more detail here:

 • Interest rate: The interest rate will determine the amount of interest you’ll pay for every dollar you borrow.
 So, if you borrow $100 and your interest rate is 10%, you’ll need to pay back $110.
-With personal loans, there are variable interest rates and fixed interest rates (more on this below).
+With personal loans, you’ll need to choose between either a variable or a fixed interest rate (more on this below).

-• Fees: With personal loans, there can be a range of fees.
-Some of the fees are upfront fees, like application fees.
-Others need to be paid on an ongoing basis, like monthly service fees.
-There can also sometimes be fees if you miss a payment or decide to terminate your loan.
+• Fees: Personal loans can come with a range of different fees.
+Some of the fees are upfront fees, like application fees, while others are ongoing, like monthly service fees.
+Some loans charge fees if you miss a repayment or decide to terminate your loan before the term ends.

 • Loan features: Some features to look for in a personal loan are flexible repayment options (usually a choice between weekly, fortnightly or monthly repayments), the ability to make extra repayments or a redraw facility.
 The key with loan features is that you only want to pay for the ones you’ll use.
-No point in paying a higher interest rate for an extra repayment facility if you’re never going to use it.
+No point in paying a higher interest rate for a loan that comes with an extra repayment facility if you’re never going to use it.

-TOP COMPARISON TIP: When comparing personal loans, if you want to check how much a personal loan charges in fees, be sure to check the loan’s ‘comparison rate’.
-The comparison rate takes the interest rate plus any fees – giving you the true cost of the loan.
+TOP COMPARISON TIP: When comparing personal loans, if you want to check how much a loan charges in fees, be sure to check the loan’s ‘comparison rate’.
+The comparison rate takes the interest rate plus any fees, giving you the true cost of the loan.

 Is a fixed or variable interest rate better?